November 18 All day

-This will be a limited enrollment one-day hands-on workshop for participants in the Introduction to Magazine Publishing (IMP) Course who are planning to start or re-start a magazine.
-Two trainers from the IMP Course will speak about practical steps in starting a magazine and then will work with participants as they begin to make specific plans for starting or re-starting their magazines.
-Participants will receive a handbook on magazine startup.
+This will be a limited enrollment one-day hands-on workshop for participants in the Introduction to Magazine Publishing Course who are planning to start or re-start a magazine.
+Trainers from the Introduction to Magazine Publishing Course will speak about practical steps in starting a magazine and then will work with participants as they begin to make specific plans for starting or re-starting their magazines.

 Enrollment is limited to 10 proposed or existing magazines with up to three staff or volunteers each.
 Enrollment is on a first-come, first-served basis.
 All participants must have taken part in the Introduction to Magazine Publishing course preceding the workshop.